kephas-software/kephas/src/Kephas.Messaging/README.md

 # The `DefaultMessageProcessor`

-Kephas provides the `DefaultMessageProcessor` class, a [[low override priority|Application-Services#override-priority]] message processor.
+Kephas provides the `DefaultMessageProcessor` class, a [low override priority](https://www.nuget.org/packages/Kephas.Injection#override-priority) message processor.
 It provides a basic, overridable functionality for processing messages, which should be enough for most cases.

-* It aggregates [[message handler selectors|Architecture-of-messaging#Handler selectors]] and calls them to provide a list of message handlers to process a particular message, in their [[processing priority|Application-Services#processing-priority]] order.
+* It aggregates _message handler selectors_ and calls them to provide a list of message handlers to process a particular message, in their [processing priority](https://www.nuget.org/packages/Kephas.Injection#processing-priority) order.
-* It aggregates [[processing filters|Architecture-of-messaging#Processing filters]] and calls them before and after each handler's `ProcessAsync` call.
+* It aggregates _processing filters_ and calls them before and after each handler's `ProcessAsync` call.

 > Note that the message processor is an in-process service.
 However, if the handlers themselves go beyond the process boundary it is their sole responsibility and, at the same time, freedom.